Student to Student

 for scholars at all levels and in all fields.

-IIE (www.iie.org): The Institute for International Education is a major clearinghouse for international programs, including Fulbright.
+IIE: The Institute for International Education is a major clearinghouse for international programs, including the Fulbright program.
 It also administers a variety of programs funded by nonprofits, think tanks, and companies.

 at large applicants.

-IREX (www.irex.org): International Research and Exchanges Board manages programs on former Soviet states, the Middle East, North Africa and Asia, and covering a wide range of disciplines.
+IREX: International Research and Exchanges Board manages programs worldwide, and covering a wide range of disciplines.

-Fulbright (www.iie.org/fulbright): The best known international scholar program offers programs in all disciplines and in most countries.
+Fulbright is the best known international scholar program offers programs in all disciplines and in most countries.
 Host countries create their own requirements, which can include language skills.
 The result is that some destinations

 are very competitive (Britain, Latin America) while other places are much less so.
 Applications are due in October and are available through IIE.
 At large applications are welcome, but candidates must have at least a bachelor’s degree.

-National Security Education Program (www.nsep.gov): The name is somewhat deceiving, as applications are welcome in all fields and to all parts of the world except Western Europe.
+National Security Education Program: The name is somewhat deceiving, as applications are welcome in all fields and to all parts of the world except Western Europe.
 Scholars are required to study a language, but beyond this there

 In searching for other country specific programs, embassies in Washington can often be of assistance.

-ERIN GUNTLY completed a David Boren Fellowship in Russia and Japan and a master’s degree in Commercial Diplomacy at the Monterey Institute.
-She is a writer based out of Portland, OR.
+ERIN GUNTLY completed a David Boren Fellowship in Russia and Japan and a master’s degree in Commercial Diplomacy at the Middlebury Institute of International Studies at Monterey.